-Philly police officer fatally shoots unarmed man who fled in wanted Honda
+Philly police officer fatally shoots unarmed man who fled in wanted Hyundai

 Police are still canvassing the crime scene in search of witnesses and video, Patterson said.
 Because the officers were in plainclothes, they were not wearing body cameras.

-A female passenger who was in the Honda sustained minor injuries and also was transported to Einstein Medical Center.
+A 27-year-old, female passenger who was in the Hyundai sustained bruises and abrasions and also was transported to Einstein Medical Center.

-Note: Correction: The original version of this story misidentified the car.
+The injured police officer was transported to Temple University Hospital for injuries to his right arm and hand.